dpiras/GMM-MI/README.md

 Welcome to GMM-MI (pronounced ``Jimmie``)!
 This package allows you to calculate mutual information (MI) with its associated uncertainty, combining Gaussian mixture models (GMMs) and bootstrap.
 GMM-MI is accurate, computationally efficient and fully in python; you can read more about GMM-MI [in our paper](https://www.overleaf.com/project/62920145c884448df7e9745c) (the link will be to the actual paper once submitted).
 Please [cite it](#citation) if you use it in your work!

-Current possible extensions include:
-- can we make it faster with some form of parallelisation? especially CV!

 ## Installation

 To install GMM-MI, we currently recommend the following steps: